 (2) The netting adjustment represents the effect of the legal right to offset under legally enforceable master netting agreements to settle with the same counterparty on a net basis, including cash collateral posted and received.
-Cash collateral posted was \$6.3 billion and \$6.8 billion as of December 31, 2012 and 2011, respectively.
-No cash collateral was received as of December 31, 2012 and \$779 million was received as of December 31, 2011.
+Cash collateral posted was \$2.0 billion and \$6.3 billion as of December 31, 2013 and 2012, respectively.
+Since the agreements related to clearing contracts through derivatives clearing organizations do not provide us with a legal right of offset, no netting adjustments have been made for these contracts.
+Cash collateral received was \$1.0 billion as of December 31, 2013.
+No cash collateral was received as of December 31, 2012.